10 min. to read.

 For example, it’s far easier to quote Paul saying, “I do not allow a woman to teach or to have authority over a man,” than it is to study the context of that passage and learn about the important role of women in the early church across the New Testament.

 The famous scripture “I can do all things through Christ who strengthens me,” is so empowering.
 It sounds like a downpayment on all our hopes and dreams.
 Until we read the full context.
 If we do that, we discover the Apostle Paul is saying that Christ can strengthen us to bear up under terrible, painful circumstances—like being imprisoned for our faith.
 That’s a great promise, but one not quite so many people want to cash in on.

 Many of us want simple black-and-white bumper-sticker-worthy statements from the Bible.
 We want them because they’re clear.
 They sound final and authoritative.
 Mostly, we want them because we don’t like doing the hard work of living with the Bible, and letting the Spirit teach us through an ongoing engagement with these powerful ancient words.

 This unfortunate desire leads to our second mistake.

 2. We try to read the Bible like it’s a democracy.

 When we quote specific verses in isolation, specifically for the purpose of proving a point, we are relating to the Bible as if is a policy manual, some list of standards and practices.
 We treat the Bible like it is a democracy, where every verse from cover to cover has exactly equal say and weight.
+1 verse.
+1 vote!
 This is a complete misunderstanding of the nature and purpose of the Bible.
+Consider these two examples.

 In the Sermon on the Mount in Matthew’s gospel, Jesus does something interesting.
 He says “You’ve heard it said…” and then quotes an Old Testament scripture.
 Then he says, “But I say unto you…” and proceeds to give a new and deeper interpretation of those passages.